centreon/centreon-dsm/README.md

 # Centreon DSM

-Centreon Dynamic Services Management (DSM) is an extension to manage alarms with in a similar fashion to an event logs system.
+Centreon Dynamic Services Management (DSM) is an extension to manage alarms in a similar fashion to an event logs system.

 ## Installation